Gabrielle Suchon: Convent in Semur

 Suchon's adult life is primarily pieced together through official church documents.
 Her whereabouts during many of her adult years remain a mystery.
 Most sources say that Suchon was sent to a Dominican convent in Semur after her father's death in 1645 and resided there until 1666.

 Recent historical research has disputed when and why Suchon was sent to the convent in Semur.
-Some speculate that Suchon was sent to the convent shortly after her father's death to alleviate her family's financial burdens.
-Others say that she may have been sent to the convent some years later after failing to secure a desirable marriage.
+Some researchers speculate that Suchon was sent to the convent shortly after her father's death to alleviate her family's financial burdens.
+Others suggest that she may have been sent to the convent some years later after failing to secure a desirable marriage.

 Contestation of vows

 Church documents have revealed that on October 15, 1666, Suchon was legally transferred from the convent in Semur to the Jacobin monastery at Langres.
-It is unclear whether Suchon ever took residence at the Langres convent.
-Some speculate that Suchon may have used the guise of this transfer to escape entirely and travel to Rome.
+It is unclear whether Suchon ever took residence at the Langres convent and there is speculation that Suchon may have used the guise of this transfer to escape entirely and travel to Rome.
 Suchon did file a petition to the pope to contest her vows and restore herself to lay person.
 Suchon's petition was read by the Congregation of the Council in Rome on September 10, 1672.
-Documents show that in 1673, Suchon was no longer on the roster of nuns at Langres.
+Documents show that in 1673 Suchon was no longer on the roster of nuns at Langres.
 Suchon's desire to denounce her vows was the cause of the strained relationship with her family for most of her life.

 Life as a lay woman

 Very little is known about Suchon's life outside of the convent.
 Suchon most likely began her life as a lay woman in 1673.
 Evidence suggests that Suchon spent around twenty years in Dijon teaching and writing before she released her Traité de la morale et de la politique in 1693.

 Suchon remained unmarried her whole life.
-Gabrielle Suchon died on March 5, 1703, in Dijon, France after spending her last years teaching children and writing.
+She died on March 5, 1703, in Dijon, France, after spending her last years teaching children and writing.